cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 As self-contained modules a module on one blockchain can communicate with other modules on other blockchains by sending, receiving, and acknowledging packets through channels that are uniquely identified by the `(channelID, portID)` tuple.
 IBC modules can bind to any number of ports.
 Each port is identified by a unique `portID`.
 IBC is designed to be secure with mutually-distrusted modules that operate on the same ledger.
 Binding a port returns the dynamic object capability.

-A module must provide the dynamic object capability to the IBC handler to take action on a particular port, for example, to open a channel with its `portID`.
+A module must provide the dynamic object capability to the IBC handler to take action on a particular port, for example to open a channel with its `portID`.
 This prevents a malicious module from opening channels with ports it does not own.
 IBC modules are responsible for claiming the capability that is returned on `BindPort`.

 An analogy to consider: IBC modules as internet apps on a computer.
 A channel can then be conceptualized as an IP connection with the IBC `portID` as an IP port and the IBC `channelID` as an IP address.